jonlpersson/ed-latimore/site/_posts/2019-12-06-my-six-months-with-blue-light-blocking-glasses.md

 At first, I didn’t know what the big deal was.
 So I started to look for answers.

 I’m going to give you the fruits of my research below.
 Both the dumbed-down, simplified version and the in-depth version.

+***Here's an article about an amazing supplement I started taking to help me sleep better.
+And it doesn't use melatonin, which has questionable effects—especially at higher dose.
+Read it here—&gt;[Impossible sleep recreates Andrew Huberman's sleep cocktail](/impossible-sleep-andrew-huberman-sleep-cocktail/)***

 ## The science: Short and simplified